danmcclain/rails-jenkins/setup/01_project.md

 !SLIDE
 # Configuring the project #
 ## Setting up the post-receive hook in GitHub ##
-Set a Post-Receive URL of your GitHub project to:
+Set a Post-Receive URL on your GitHub project to:

     http://<jenkins domain>/github-webhook/